Workplace isolation. Why employees feel it (and how you can fix it)

 Feeling isolated at work can be the difference between loving your job and dreading the thought of Monday morning.
 But your employees couldn't be feeling that way… could they?

-It doesn't matter how big and bustling your company is – many people carry the burden of feeling lonely and isolated at work.
+It doesn't matter how big and bustling your company is, how much time you've spent focusing on employee engagement or the workplace culture that you're working so hard to build – many people carry the burden of feeling lonely and isolated at work.

 When investigating levels of employee engagement, Gallup asked the question: "Do you have a best friend at work?"
 The response was interesting.
 Only two in ten respondents strongly agreed with the statement.

 This lack of connection has implications for productivity.
 Steve Miranda of Cornell University believes that a lack of friendships or social connection at work can be bad for people – and bad for business.

 According to Miranda, people make less "discretionary effort" when they feel isolated.
 They're less motivated to do more than the minimum.
 And as productivity suffers, so too can your bottom line.